mola-T/timp/README.md

 ## More advance usage

 In fact, the six functions introduced is everything for `thread`.
-This part give you a hint to develop a multithread package.
+You have got the full power out of `thread` already.
+This part gives you some hints to develop a multithread package more easily and efficiently.

 ### Packages working in the dark

 Sending complex instruction or codes by `thread.send.exec` or `thread.send.code` is sometimes quite confusing.
 Especially, when you need to deal with variables, determining whether the variables should be evaluated in child thread side or parent thread side.
 Also, you may have nested backquotes when you are sending codes.
-This is anti-human to have such complex codes just for sending correct variables to child thread.
+This is anti-human to have such complex codes just for sending correct variables to child threads.
 When you come to this point, you may find this advice valuable.

 *Why not make things easier?*

 The designed of `thread.send.exec` and `thread.send.code` is not for sending complex code.
-What I expect is I can send a simple command to do complexthings and return simple result.
+What I expect is I can send a simple command to do complexjobs and return simple result.
 For example, you want to remove all "*.elc" files in a directory, you should just tell the child thread 'Hey, delete all *.elc, tell me when finished.'
 But not 'Hey, go to folder x.
 Get all file contents.
 If they have .elc, delete it.
 Go to subfolder a.......".

 To achieved this you may need to seperate the implementation of you code.